MarinHure/Blob_Detectron/README.md

     - positions: A dictionary containing the positions (x, y) of each node.
     - linkPositions: A dictionary containing the positions (x, y) of each link.
-    - seuil: The threshold for link detection.
+    - threshold: The threshold for link detection.
-    - marge: A margin for positioning the link.
+    - margin: A margin for positioning the link.

 Returns: